sardarchitect/fscoreai-site/docs/01-API/organization/users-managers--members/UPDATE._ORG_USERS.md

    - The body of the request is parsed to retrieve necessary organization data (such as members, managers, and additional details).

 5. **Start Database Transaction**
-   - A transaction (`trx`) is initiated to handle all database operations within an atomic unit.
-This ensures either all updates are successfully made or none are applied in case of an error.

 6. **Check Session User for Admin Privileges**
-   - The system verifies whether the session user has admin privileges for the organization.
-If the user is not an admin, no further actions are allowed.
+   - The system verifies whether the session user has privileges for the organization.
+If the user is not an admin | manager, no further actions are allowed.

 7. **Request Method?
 (PUT or DELETE)**
    - **PUT**: Calls the `updateUsers` function to update the members or managers of the organization.